siegfried/tuntap_port/README.md

 # Tun/Tap port for Erlang/Elixir

 This is a port written in C to work with Tun/Tap devices in Erlang/Elixir applications, as Erlang/Elixir cannot open special files such as devices.
-Other languages should be able to use it as well, because it is just a simple program printing outgoing packets to standard output and receiving incoming packets from standard input concurrently, with 2 bytes as the packet length appended.
+Other languages should be able to use it as well, because it is just a simple program printing outgoing packets to standard output and receiving incoming packets from standard input concurrently, with 2 bytes as the packet length prepended.

 It should be able to work on any OS supports Tun/Tap devices, but I have only tested it on OpenBSD 6.5, OpenBSD 6.6 and CentOS 15 hitherto.